 California specifically tops the list for the most pedestrian accidents for the second year in a row.
 In 2014, there were an estimated 700 pedestrian deaths due to accidents.
 That’s in addition to the hundreds of non-fatal injuries that occur every year.
 These accidents can be particularly severe, with injuries ranging from broken bones to brain trauma and spinal injuries.
 However, pedestrian injuries can take on many forms and do not always result from a car accident.
 Sometimes pedestrian accidents occur because of poorly maintained sidewalks, unclear signs, or other negligent behavior.

 Since pedestrians usually have no protective gear while walking, accidents can often result in significant injuries and substantial medical expenses.
 It’s not uncommon to miss work, and in some cases, lose the capacity to work in the future.
-If you’ve been in a pedestrian accident and have suffered injuries, contact a personal injury lawyer to discuss your options.
+If you’ve been in a pedestrian accident and have suffered injuries in Orange County, contact a personal injury lawyer to discuss your options.
 If the incident resulted from another party’s negligence, then you may have a case.

 Negligence is defined as a failure to act in a reasonable manner.
 When driving a vehicle, that means looking out for other people on the road, whether they’re driving, biking, or walking.
 It also means following the rules of the road and respecting the speed limit.